Our GDPR Data Breach Solicitors were the first in Ireland to successfully take a GDPR breach case to court!

 What is GDPR?

 In May 2018, stricter rules came into play, companies now have an even stronger duty of care over your data than they did previously.
-The General Data Protection Regulation (GDPR) has been described as “the biggest ever overhaul of data legislation” – and the penalties for breaching this law will be far more severe than they currently are.
+The General Data Protection Regulation (GDPR) has been described as “the biggest ever overhaul of data legislation” – and the penalties for breaching this law will be far more severe than they were.

 The new rules place more importance on your right to your own data, and strengthens requirements on businesses which collect, store or use your personal data to make sure it’s accurate, current, accessible to you, and is still being used for the purpose that was declared to you when it was collected.
 Otherwise, the company has to delete any data no longer needed for that purpose.

 Whether your employer, your healthcare provider or anyone you share details with misuses your data, you’ll be able to seek compensation.

 How do I know if my personal information has been involved in a Data Breach?